 Identifying multiple profiles

-You can use the Description field on the Name and Description tab to describe the purpose of the storage capability profile.
+You can use the Description field on the Name and Description tab to describe the purpose of the storage capability profile (SCP).
 Providing a good description is useful because it is a good practice to set up different profiles based on the applications that are being used.

-For example, a business-critical application requires a profile with capabilities that support higher performance, such as an AFF platform.
-A datastore that is used for testing or training might use a profile with a lower performance FAS platform, and enable all of the storage efficiency capabilities and tiering to control costs.
+For example, a business-critical application requires a profile with capabilities that support higher performance, such as AFF and ASA platform.
+A datastore that is used for testing or training might use a profile with a lower performance Flash Array Hybrid platform, and enable all of the storage efficiency capabilities and tiering to control costs.
 Combination of Platform type and asymmetric flag determines the type of SCPs.
 For example: Platinum_ASA_A, Platinum_AFF_A, Platinum_AFF_C.

 If you have enabled “linked” mode for your vCenter Servers, then you must select the vCenter Server for which you are creating the storage capability profile.

 Starting from ONTAP tools for VMware vSphere 9.13, you can create storage capability profiles using the combination of the following items: